caromimo/mdall-exploration/README.md

 # Exploring Medical Devices Active Licences Listing (MDALL) data

 This is a personal project to explore the data available from the [Medical Devices Active Licences Listing (MDALL) API](https://health-products.canada.ca/api/documentation/mdall-documentation-en.html).
+Please note that instead of a Makefile, I am using pdm tool scripts detailed in the pyproject.toml file.

 ## GETTING DATA FROM THE COMMAND LINE: